I-CAST offers is a unifying application for technologies to improve performance of competitive and non-competitive athletes.

-The center is set up to respond to ideas from physician, trainers and athletes needs quickly, and typical projects will involve at least two people, one representing the athletic or sports application and one representing the primary technology area used in the application
+The center is set up to respond to ideas from physicians, trainers and athletes quickly.
+Typical projects will involve at least two people, one representing the athletic or sports application and one representing the primary technology area used in the application.

 I-CAST brings together people from across campus with a passion in this niche topic who already are collaborating on innovative research.
 The center is supported by the College of Engineering, College of Education, College of Human Environmental Sciences and Crimson Tide Athletics.
 Divisions represented in I-CAST include:

 - Adapted Athletics